cartwatson/Nexus/docs/future-work.md

 - api
     - enforce request type for security purposes
     - might be worth using PUT request type in some places
+    - ability to upload images directly to db with /images
+    - enfore satellite naming conventions, currently "" is a valid object name